K. Alexander Adelaar

-Adelaar is currently based at the University of Melbourne.
-He is the current managing editor of Pacific Linguistics.
+Adelaar is currently attached to Palacky University (Olomouc, Czech Republic) and affiliated with the University of Melbourne.
+He is the current managing editor of Pacific Linguistics and managing editor of Oceanic Linguistics.
+He has been a Fellow of the Australian Academy of the Humanities since 2008.

 Education

 Adelaar is a graduate of Indonesian Studies at Leiden University.
 In 1977, he defended his MA thesis, and in 1985 he obtained a doctorate in Austronesian linguistics.